openthread/ot-docs/site/en/guides/pyspinel/sniffer-extcap.md

 Select all hardware interfaces listed in the capture screen and click the Wireshark icon on the top left.

-Use these fields to idenify individual sniffers when capturing from multiple
+Use these fields to identify individual sniffers when capturing from multiple
 interfaces:

 *   **Interface ID** (frame.interface_id) — Interface Identifier used by Wireshark